 Overwhelming evidence suggests that gluten causes inflammation in all humans, not just those with celiac disease and non-celiac gluten sensitivity.
 Continuing to eat gluten can lead to a slew of annoying, painful symptoms along with a long list of life-threatening conditions.

 No one wants to live in a stage of morbidity for years before dying.
 This is why keeping preventable diseases at bay is essential to living long and dying fast (at a ripe old age, that is!).
-Giving up gluten may be the magic bullet order that helps one live a long, healthy life.
+Giving up gluten may be the magic bullet that helps one live a long, healthy life.

 Above all else, there’s a right and wrong way to implement a gluten-free diet.